 FRET- Fluorescence Resonance Energy Transfer

-Fluorescence Resonance Energy Transfer (FRET) has long been known to be a smart method for visualization of molecular interactions of proteins and nucleic acids.
+Fluorescence Resonance Energy Transfer (FRET) has long been known to be a smart method for visualization of molecular interactions of proteins and nucleic acids that can be conveniently performed using a microplate reader.
 The discovery and development of Fluorescent Proteins as CFP or YFP have led to an increased use in microplate assays.

 FRET is based on the fact, that a donor dye (e.g. CFP) in an excited state can transfer a part of its energy to an acceptor molecule like YFP.
 The emission from the acceptor can be detected as soon as both dyes are in close proximity when e.g. interaction of two proteins has taken place.

 FRET is used analytically for many assays where

 - the binding of a ligand to a macromolecule is of interest